ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 extent.
 This is because loss suggests that the available bandwidth and safe volume of in-flight data may have decreased recently, and the flow needs to adapt, slowing down toward the latest delivery process.
-BBR flows implement this response by reducing the short-term model parameters, BBR.bw_lo and BBR.inflight_lo.
+BBR flows implement this response by reducing the short-term model parameters, BBR.bw_shortterm and BBR.inflight_shortterm.

 When encountering packet loss when the flow is not probing for bandwidth, the strategy is to gradually adapt to the current measured delivery process